 11 of 25All photos

 Hold it in one hand and a drink in the other.
 "When your hands are occupied," says Richter, "it's tough to reach for that mini quiche!"
-For more of the best diet tips to avoid holiday weight gain, check out these strategies from Bob Greene, trusted trainer to Oprah Winfrey.
+Read more about why exactly we gain more weight during the holidays than any other season.

 Eating Light Tip #12: Do a Once-Over